KD-Group/prett/README.rst

 Type Conversion
 ===============

-In pretty, there are default type conversion in string-int and string-float.
+In prett, there are default type conversion in string-int and string-float.
 When the item is inherited from StringIntItem, the item value is stored in string type, and its int property will automatically convert to or from string type.

 .. code-block:: python

-    import pretty
+    import prett

-    class ItemDemo(pretty.IntProjectItem):
+    class ItemDemo(prett.IntProjectItem):
         pass

-    class ProjectDemo(pretty.AbstractProject):
+    class ProjectDemo(prett.AbstractProject):
         def __init__(self):
             self.length = ItemDemo(self)